layer3switch/metrilyx-2.0/README.md

 	six
 	autobahn

-Installing autobahn throws an error if six hasn't bin install beforehand or is not the correct version.
+Installing autobahn throws an error if **six** hasn't been install beforehand or is not the correct version.
 To correct this, uninstall six and autobahn and re-install both as follows:

 	pip uninstall autobahn -y
 	pip uninstall six -y